How to Break Into Finance as a Lawyer

 This is almost impossible because early-stage companies do not have to deal with complex legal issues, and early-stage investments have very simple contracts.

-VCs are usually looking for industry experts or former bankers who have worked in industry groups like technology or healthcare, so you don’t stand a good chance.
+If you want to know how to get into venture capital, VCs are almost always looking for bankers who have worked in industry groups like technology or healthcare, so you don’t stand a good chance.

 Plan B Options